sampalm/subtitleManager/README.md

 # Subtitle Manager

-Subtitle Manager is an application to manage movie captions, series, animes, etc more efficiently.
-You can also download the captions directly to the application and organize them by categories.
+Manage your movie captions, series, animes in an easier way.
+You can also download the captions directly from the application and organize them.

-The application is still in the testing version and also does not have all of your functions.
-This is a project for learning purposes only, I don't have the goal of turning it into something beyond that.
+The application is still in development but I'm always looking to update it when its possible or I'm disposal to.
+This is a project for learning purposes only.

 I appreciate any suggestions or tips to improve application performance or improve the code itself.